Convex structures of the unit tangent spheres in Teichm{\"u}ller space: Preliminaries

 \subsection{Maximal ratio-maximising laminations}

-We now introduce the notion of maximal ratio-maximising laminations which first appears in Thurston's paper \cite{ThM}.
-For any two points $x, y\in \teich(S)$, also regarded as hyperbolic structures on $S$, a chain-recurrent geodesic lamination $\lambda$ on $(S,x)$ is said to be \emph{ratio-maximising} from $x$ to $y$ if there is a Lipschitz map $g\colon S \to S$ homotopic to the identity with Lipschitz constant equal to $\dth(x,y)$ and which stretches the leaves of $\lambda$ by the factor $\exp(\dth(x,y))$.
-By \cref{scc}, there is a sequence of simple closed geodesics $c_i$ on $S$ such that $\dth(x,y)$ is equal to $\displaystyle \lim_{i\to \infty}\log\frac{\len_y(c_i)}{\len_x(c_i)}$, and hence the Hausdorff limit of (a subsequence of) $\{c_i\}$ is ratio-maximising from $x$ to $y$.
-Thurston proved that there is a unique maximal ratio-maximising chain-recurrent geodesic lamination from $x$ to $y$ (\cite[Theorem 8.2]{ThM}), \ie a chain-recurrent geodesic lamination containing every ratio-maximising lamination from $x$ to $y$.
-Following \cite{ThM}, we denote the maximal ratio-maximising chain-recurrent geodesic lamination from $x$ to $y$ by $\mu(x,y)$.
+We now recall the notion of maximal ratio-maximising laminations.
+This notion first appeared in Thurston's paper \cite[p.
+37]{ThM}.
+For any two points $x, y\in \teich(S)$, also regarded as hyperbolic structures on $S$, a chain-recurrent geodesic lamination $\lambda$ on $(S,x)$ is said to be \emph{ratio-maximising} from $x$ to $y$ if there is a Lipschitz homeomorphism $g\colon S \to S$ which is homotopic to the identity with Lipschitz constant equal to $\dth(x,y)$ and which stretches the leaves of $\lambda$ by precisely the factor $\exp(\dth(x,y))$.
+By \cite[Theorem 8.5]{ThM}, there exists a sequence of simple closed geodesics $c_i$ on $S$ such that $\dth(x,y)$ is equal to $\displaystyle \lim_{i\to \infty}\log\frac{\len_y(c_i)}{\len_x(c_i)}$, hence the Hausdorff limit of (a subsequence of) $(c_i)$ is ratio-maximising from $x$ to $y$.
+Thurston proved that there is a unique maximal ratio-maximising chain-recurrent geodesic lamination from $x$ to $y$ (see \cite[Theorem 8.2]{ThM}), \ie a chain-recurrent geodesic lamination containing every ratio-maximising lamination from $x$ to $y$.
+Following Thurston, we denote the maximal ratio-maximising chain-recurrent geodesic lamination from $x$ to $y$ by $\mu(x,y)$.

-Furthermore, Thurston showed that the following continuity property of maximal ratio-maximising laminations holds. \begin{theorem}[Theorem 8.4 in \cite{ThM}] Let $\{x_i\}$ and $\{y_i\}$ be two sequences in $\teich(S)$ converging to two distinct points $x$ and $y$ respectively.
-Then $\mu(x,y)$ contains any Hausdorff limit of a subsequence of $\{\mu(x_i, y_i)\}$. \end{theorem} This theorem has been generalised by Pan and Wolf in \cite{PW2} to the continuity of the \lq envelope', \ie the union of the geodesics connecting two endpoints, as its endpoints vary.
+Furthermore, Thurston showed that the following continuity property of maximal ratio-maximising laminations holds. \begin{theorem}[Theorem 8.4 in \cite{ThM}] Let $(x_i)$ and $(y_i)$ be two sequences in $\teich(S)$ converging to two distinct points $x$ and $y$ respectively.
+Then $\mu(x,y)$ contains any Hausdorff limit of a subsequence of $(\mu(x_i, y_i))$. \end{theorem} This theorem has been generalised by Pan and Wolf in \cite{PW2} to the continuity of the \lq envelope', \ie the union of the geodesics connecting two endpoints, as its endpoints vary.